A comfortable retirement

 - Calculating how much you need to save to ensure you enjoy a comfortable retirement

 - Saving in parallel to provide more readily accessible funds

-- Saving in company and personal pension schemes
+- Saving in employer and personal pension schemes

 - Using your business to help fund your retirement

-- Freeing capital now tied up in your home to help fund your retirement
+- Releasing capital now tied up in your home to help fund your retirement